-Let’s be honest–it’s the word that sells.
+Let’s be honest – it’s the word that sells.
 You can spend tens of thousands of dollars on e-mail marketing campaigns, Google Ads, Facebook Ads, banners, or huge billboards in the city center.
 But the fact of the matter is simple – it is all pointless without an excellent copy.
 It’s up to you whether you become “Just a writer” or “What a great copywriter!”
 Now it’s time to tell the difference.

 Anyone can write.
 However, in order to write engaging and interesting content that sells, you have to be well-prepared, trained, and, above all, keep in mind some of the basic rules and commandments of copywriting.
 A copywriter is not just a writer.
 They write to sell.
 That’s the main, and in fact, the only purpose of the copywriter’s work.
-Let us examine some of those rules and how to apply them in everyday life.
+Let us examine some of those rules and see how to apply them in everyday life.

 Commandment 1: There are no boring subjects

 Have you ever thought, “How can I sell that?
 There’s nothing to write about!“?
 Well, you’re mistaken; most probably, there IS something to write about, but you haven’t found it yet.
 If you want to be a great copywriter, you have to approach every subject and every company with an open mind.
 If you’re struggling with a given subject, ask yourself a couple of questions:

 - How can I present it from a different perspective?

 - What has driven the owners to do this for a living?

 It’s also beneficial to be familiar with how their competitors are communicating.
 Of course, not to copy their work or style, but to see a larger picture.
 Do some analysis of the competition, find out what they write about and how.
 Maybe then, you will come up with a great idea!
 In fact, that’s all you need.